Alameda Unified School District: General parcel taxes

 A four-year $50 parcel tax (Measure A) failed in 1997.
 The election was on June 3, and the measure garnered only 57.5% of the vote, falling short of the two-third's supermajority required to pass.

 In 2001, a five-year $109 per parcel tax (Measure A) was approved by voters.

 In 2005, the parcel tax from 2001 (Measure A) was increased to $189 and extended for seven years.

 In 2008, a four-year parcel tax (Measure H) was passed.
 The residential parcel rate was $120 and commercial rate was 15 cents per square foot, with a minimum of $120 and maximum of $9,500.
 Two lawsuits were filed challenging the legality of Measure H. Both parcel taxes, Measure A and Measure H, were set to expire in 2012.

 In 2010, Measure E, which would have replaced Measures A and H with a new tax, and increased the rate from $309/yr to $659/year for a residential parcel, received 65.6% of the vote, falling short of the 2/3 approval required to pass.

 Following the failure of Measure E in 2010, AUSD placed a new ballot measure, Measure A, on the ballot for March 8, 2011.
 The measure as proposed would tax parcels at a nominal rate of 32 cents per building square foot, with a maximum tax of $7,999/year.
 Parcels with no building improvements would pay a minimum $299/year.
 The measure passed with a 68% approval.

 In 2013, the California Supreme Court held that a prior lower court ruling would stand, a ruling that upheld a portion of the Borikas lawsuit over Measure H, declaring that the school district could not set different tax rates for commercial and residential property, and setting the stage for a refund of millions of dollars of commercial property taxes collected under measure H.

 In 2016, Measure B1 passed with 74% of Alameda voters voting yes.
 Measure B1 was an extension of the existing Measure A passed in 2011.
 In January 2017, a lawsuit was filed challenging the structure of the parcel tax.
 In April 2018, the Alameda County Superior Court entered a judgment upholding Measure B1.

+In 2024, voters passed Measure E, a parcel tax that effectively renews and combines Measure A1 and Measure B1.
+Measure E will begin collecting revenues in 2025.